 Charlie Russell Chew-Choo Dinner Train

-Without question this attraction is the state's most popular (and only) excursion train.
+Without question this attraction is the state's most popular (and only) scenic train ride.
 The Charlie Russell Chew-Choo utilizes a section of the former Milwaukee Road's Northern Montana Lines, taking passengers on trip from Lewistown to Denton (and back).
 The entire trip covers about 56 miles and is the only such venue offered throughout the state, providing travelers unparalleled views of Montana's incredible natural beauty.
 Please be aware that there are only select dates these trips are offered, typically once a month from Mother's Day through early October.
 They are hosted by short line freight carrier, Central Montana Rail, Inc., which has been in operation since 1985.
 During one part of the journey your train will cross the spectacular, 2,098-foot Judith River Viaduct near Denton.
 It was damaged by heavy flooding in May, 2011 but was repaired and reopened during September, 2014 (at a cost of $3.9 million).

 Historical Museum At Fort Missoula